judah/pier/Readme.md

 Its main features:

+- Hermetic builds: each build step runs in a temporary directory with a limited set of inputs
+- All generated files are immutable (read-only) and stored within a single directory
 - Uses `.cabal` files to configure local packages
 - Use Stackage's package sets to specify dependencies
 - Invokes `ghc` directly, reimplementing the build logic from (nearly) scratch